 - Applicants exempted by international agreement as defined by Visa Services, including staff of the United Nations Headquarters and their dependents.

-- Applicants traveling to provide charitable services
+- Applicants travelling to provide charitable services

-- Government employees traveling for official business
+- Government employees travelling for official business

 - For immediate families of US government employees who were killed in the line of duty and they intend to participate in the employee’s funeral and burial